-- Some teens use their prefrontal cortex (PFC) more, so during adolescent pruning, they lose less of it.
+- Some teens use their prefrontal cortex (PFC) more than others, so during adolescent pruning, they lose less of it.

 - Other teens use their frontal lobes less often, so they lose more of it.

 - The loss of brain cells and connections in the PFC is permanent.
-The adult can never get it back.
+The adult can never get these connections back.

-- The huge long-term consequences: Adults who exercised critical thinking a lot will end up with massively wired PFCs – brilliant minds capable of highly complex and challenging work.
+- The huge long-term consequences: Adults who exercised critical thinking a lot during adolescence will end up with massively wired PFCs – brilliant minds capable of highly complex and challenging work.

-- Adults who neglected critical thinking during youth will have minimally wired PFCs and will probably never be capable of this kind of work.
+- Adults who neglected critical thinking during youth will have minimally wired PFCs and not likely to excel at this kind of work.

-Everything depends on how often the child uses his or her PFC during adolescence – a decades-long brain wiring and skill building process that is invisible, silent and poorly understood by parents.
+Everything depends on how often the child uses his or her PFC during adolescence – a decades-long opportunity to wire the PFC, a process that is invisible, silent and poorly understood by parents.